lorenzomartino86/todolist/README.md

 - Consider performance

 #### Project Architecture
-This project separates APIs from UIs component through the usage of following modules:
+This project separates API from UI components through the usage of following modules:
 - **api:** Maven module used to collect Rest API, business logic and persistence layer.
 This module is generating a Jar library.
 - **ui:** Maven module used to handle ui components (html, javascript and css).
 This module is generating a WAR and depends on api.